-5 Covered Call ETF Strategies for Monthly Income (2025)
+High-Dividend Covered Call ETFs for Monthly Income (2025 Guide)

 🔎 Quick Summary:

-• Covered call ETFs offer monthly income by combining dividend stocks with options premiums.
+• Covered call ETFs combine high-dividend stocks with options premiums to deliver monthly income.

-• QYLD, JEPI, and XYLD are among the most popular high-yield options in 2025.
+• QYLD, JEPI, XYLD, RYLD, and DIVO are five of the most popular high-yield covered call ETFs in 2025.

 Covered call ETFs are a unique breed of exchange-traded funds (ETFs) designed to generate income by writing (selling) call options on a basket of underlying assets, such as stocks.
 Here’s how they work: